310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 Actually, that was the start of our relationship, wasn’t it—“Glasses boy”.[^4]

-I know I already apologized a buncha times, but I gotta say it again — I'm sorry about what I did back then.
+I know I already apologized a buncha times, but I gotta say it again — I’m sorry about what I did back then.
 My dumbass self got mad at you ‘cause of blind-sighted suspicion, and I said a lotta terrible things to you…
 {% endbubble %}

 {% bubble Chiaki %}
-I've also said this many times, but you don’t have to apologize.
+I’ve also said this many times, but you don’t have to apologize.
 I was only dreaming at the time, and you gave me a good shaking and dragged me back down to reality.

 Thank you, “Kiryu-kun”.
 {% endbubble %}